mveeprojects/ScalaCassandra/README.md

    Cassandra to become ready.
 2. Start the app up in IntelliJ.

+### Temporary while working on custom cassandra image (keyspace and table defined)

+1. Build the custom cassandra image `docker build ./cassandra -t mycassandra`
+2. Then run everything in the normal way`./sbt dockerComposeUp`

 ## Running all tests via docker

 The following sbt command will start the required docker containers, run the tests (with a readiness check waiting for the app to become ready), and then stop and remove all containers.